- Legal States

-Next up for us is this week’s next stop at SBC’s flagship summit in Barcelona, where once again the Atlas-IAC team will be on-site (at Stand E1) alongside our partners at RPM Gaming, the emerging force in digital and retail betting.
-After the dazzling summer of sport, SBC Summit Barcelona provides a timely think tank for the recently renewed football campaign and how the industry can best provide operators and bettors with engaging, innovative betting experiences across some tent-pole, revenue-driving events this autumn – dominated, as ever, by the imminent World Cup football (always a defining moment for revenues and new-account growth) but also not forgetting many other sports, like the T20 World Cup cricket and the NFL season stateside whose opening weekend was last week.
+Next up for us is this week’s stop at SBC’s flagship summit in Barcelona, where once again the Atlas-IAC team will be on-site (at Stand E1) alongside our partners at RPM Gaming, the emerging force in digital and retail betting.
+After the dazzling summer of sport, SBC Summit Barcelona provides a timely think tank for the recently renewed football campaign and how the industry can best provide operators and bettors with engaging, innovative betting experiences across some tent-pole, revenue-driving events this autumn – dominated, as ever, by the imminent World Cup football (always a defining moment for revenues and new-account growth) but also not forgetting many other sports, like the T20 World Cup cricket and the NFL season stateside.
 Elsewhere, we’ll also have a stand at G2E Las Vegas in October and SiGMA Europe in November, so our team is racking up the airmiles!

 Sectoral debate still rages around owning your tech – can you help us unpack the pros and cons there and the merits of each?